benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 what I think

-Nobody would fault FTDI for releasing new drivers that don't work with counterfeit parts.
-That alone would cause enough inconvenience to manufacturers to make sure they use legitimate parts.
-It's the (unethical) bricking of the parts that has everybody up in arms.

 It's not that they just won't work with their drivers, it's that it disables the device so that it's not operable without special (and costly, if they're widely deployed) intervention.